sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/pagerduty.md

 For a turnkey experience with the Sensu PagerDuty Handler plugin, use our curated, configurable [quick-start template][3] for incident management to integrate Sensu with your existing PagerDuty workflows.

-To build your own workflow or integrate Sensu with existing workflows, add the [Sensu PagerDuty Handler plugin][4] with a dynamic runtime asset from Bonsai, the Sensu asset index.
+To build your own workflow or integrate Sensu with existing workflows, add the [Sensu PagerDuty Handler plugin][4] with a dynamic runtime asset from Bonsai, the Sensu asset hub.
 [Dynamic runtime assets][5] are shareable, reusable packages that make it easier to deploy Sensu plugins.

 ## More resources